johannes-leonhardt/climsat/README.md

 # ClimSat - A Diffusion Autoencoder Model for Climate-conditional Satellite Image Editing

-This repository will soon contain the code for our paper "ClimSat - A Diffusion Autoencoder Model for Climate-conditional Satellite Image Editing" published in Science of Remote Sensing in 2025.
+This repository contains the code for our paper "ClimSat - A Diffusion Autoencoder Model for Climate-conditional Satellite Image Editing" published in Science of Remote Sensing in 2025.

+## Reference

+Leonhardt, Johannes, Jürgen Gall, and Ribana Roscher.
+"ClimSat–A diffusion autoencoder model for climate-conditional satellite image editing."
+Science of Remote Sensing (2025): 100235. https://doi.org/10.1016/j.srs.2025.100235.

 ## Abstract